Building design and fit-out

 Air purifiers/cleaners do not provide ventilation.
 However, if necessary, portable air-cleaning devices with HEPA filtration can be used in addition to other ventilation in areas with inadequate fresh air and circulation.
 The clean air delivery rate must be sufficient for the room volume.
 Before buying an air purifier, practices could obtain advice from an expert (eg industrial or occupational hygienist, or heating, ventilation and air conditioning professional) on whether it is likely to improve ventilation significantly, and to determine the most effective placement (generally at the site where there is least air movement).

 Toilets must be fitted with exhaust fans.
-When there is risk of airborne transmission of relevant infections (eg during a respiratory infection outbreak), the practice could ensure that exhaust fans toilets are functional, operating continuously and at full capacity when the building is occupied.
+When there is risk of airborne transmission of relevant infections (eg during a respiratory infection outbreak), the practice could ensure that exhaust fans in toilets are functional, operating continuously and at full capacity when the building is occupied.
 Toilet fans should exhaust directly outdoors and away from windows and air intake systems.
 Toilets can be fitted with a second passive fan on the external wall, which moves fresh air into the toilet area, while the active fan removes used air.
 These are located sufficiently apart so that fresh air is not immediately exhausted.

 Design of reprocessing area